1 - No ads

 This blog is void of advertisement.
 The purpose of this blog is to inform you, excite your curiosity, encourage your personal development, and elevate your spirit.

 Posts tend to explore their topics in depth and although reduced to their smallest expression, may still run for 2500 words.
 This requires commitment and focus.
-Hence the absence of links and advertisement.
+Hence the absence of advertisement.
+Links are limited to the absolute necessary

 Even though this blog is written from scratch using personal research and reflection, often based on personal experience, I am resting on the shoulders of giants.
 Numerous experts in various fields have also contributed to this blog through their works.